OpenSourceWorkflow/mobile-switch/README.md

 mf_mobileSwitch [beta]
 ======================

-This script lets user know that you have mobile websites.
+This script lets user know that you have a mobile website.
 It asks them if they would like to go to it and if so it remembers this choice.

 User can switch between mobile and desktop Website.